 Jam/Open MicDET5 (most Mondays from 8:30pm) Nothing But The Blues (every other Sunday night) Fatty's Bar & Diner (Tuesdays from 8:30pm)

 Guitar MakersNNG Jinatune Guitarshop (Thonburi)

 Apple / Macintosh AssistanceBangkok Mac

 Hi, I'm Dave Peterson.
 I used to play in bands around Seattle in the '70s and '80s.
 I moved to Japan for ten years in the '90s.
-Then, after five years in Berkeley, California I moved here to Bangkok, Thailand.
+Then, after five years in Berkeley, California I moved to Bangkok, Thailand in 2006.
 Now I sometimes sit in with bands and play at open mic events.
-I teach guitar in Bangkok, so if you're here and want to learn, let me know!
-I'm hoping to get some gigs going, but in the mean time I wanted to share my knowledge of, and passion for, the guitar with others.
+I'd like to share my knowledge of, and passion for, the guitar with others.
 And that's why I built the Guitar Planet site.
 Enjoy!